TN72 GPS Receiver

 - Safer – visible on all ADS-B In systems

-- Enables live tracking of aircraft
+- Enables live tracking of aircraft (with suitable ADS-B In equipment)

 - Triggers traffic information services (TIS-B only available in U.S.)